juliantom/Pangenomes_of_the_Human_Oral_Microbiome/README.md

 ## 🔧 Data and Software Versions

-- **HOMD**: v4.1φ (phi release, includes phage genomes)
+- **eHOMD**: v4.1φ (phi release, includes phage genomes)
 - **Anvi’o**: v8

 Version information is provided to support reproducibility and temporal context.
+As of August 19, 2025.

 ***